Summer 2023: Land and Sea

 Health and Safety Plan

 Children are required to be fully vaccinated in order to attend ISB’s summer session.
 This includes all vaccinations required for school entry and both doses of the Covid-19 vaccine for children aged 5 years and up.
-Children younger than 5 years old are not currently required to be vaccinated against COVID-19, but this is subject to change based on FDA approval.
 A standard health form and proof of vaccination against Covid-19 (if age appropriate) will be required to attend our summer session.
-Currently, at ISB, children wear masks indoors, except for during socially distanced snack or lunch, and are allowed to be mask-free when outdoors.
+Currently, at ISB, mask-wearing is optional unless someone has been a close contact.
 This requirement is subject to change according to guidance from the Department of Health.
 If your student requires any medications, including over-the-counter, their pediatrician will need to complete a required form.
 Please contact our School Nurse, Kali Gerber, at email@example.com for any questions regarding health forms or your child’s health needs.